Homemade Caffeine-Free Herbal Tea Using Mint

 Preserving Fresh Mint

-But soon all the leaves are stripped, washed and lightly air dried.
+So after washing and shaking dry all the trimmings, I’ll remove the leaves from the stems.
+Soon the mint leaves are stripped, washed and lightly air dried.
 Now I need to dry them completely for storage.

 You can use a dehydrator to dry the mint.
 It only takes 2-3 hours generally – again depending upon how many leaves you’re drying.

 But more often than not I simply spread the leaves out and let them air dry.
 A couple of times a day I’ll fluff the leaves to make sure they’re all exposed to the air.
 That way they’ll dry completely.
+It typically only takes a day or two.

 When my mint is completely dry I’ll store the dried leaves in repurposed glass jars. #UseWhatchaGot, bebe!